 Let’s look at some of the wonderful dishes that are the foundation for Caribbean cuisine as we know it today.
-Here are a selection of national dishes and local treats that are a must-try while in the Caribbean.
+Here are a selection of must-try national dishes of the Caribbean.

 Barbados – Flying fish and Cou Cou